drmortalwombat/oscar64/README.md

 The compiler can be provided with additional information using the built in function __assume(cond).
 This can be useful to mark unreachable code using __assume(false) for e.g. the default of a switch statement.
 Another good option is to limit the value range of arguments to allow the compiler using byte operations without the need for integer promotion.

+### Loop unrolling

+Loop unrolling on 6502 is hard to decide for the compiler.
+Memory is usually scarce, so it only does it in realy obvious cases (and in less obbious cases for O3).
+On the other hand unrolling is required to get good performance in e.g. scrolling code.
+Therefore the compiler offers an unrolling pragma, that can be used to specifiy the amount of unrolling either as a number or "full" for complete.

+The following code scrolls the screen to the left, and completely unrolls the inner vertical loop.

+	for(char x=0; x<39; x++)
+	{
+		#pragma unroll(full)
+		for(char y=0; y<25; y++)
+			screen[y][x] = screen[y][x + 1];
+	}

 ### Marking functions as native

 Routines can be marked to be compiled to 6502 machine code with the native pragma: